 But, back to the chemicals.
 The chemical of choice is phosphoric acid (a rather weak acid).
 Even so, considering the high temperatures required to drive the activation process, (temperatures much higher than you can achieve in a home oven) the erosion effect produced by any of the different chemicals would be greatly reduced, and the end product would be only marginally better than raw charcoal.
 But there could be potential for serious harm.
 For example, the possible results of reacting hydrochloric acid with carbon include:

 - Carbon tetrachloride (Freon) - it can more than take your breath away

 - Trichloromethane (Chloroform) - CNS depressant, converts to phosgene (a chemical weapon used during World War I) in the presence of oxygen and heat

 - Chlorohydrocarbons - some are highly toxic and/or flammable.

 - Various hydrocarbons - toxic, flammable, and potent greenhouse gasses

 - Hydrogen gas - flammable

-How can you make activated charcoal?
+Are you thinking of making activated charcoal?
 In review, whether steam activated or chemical activated, it is best not to try.
-How can you make regular charcaol, is another matter.
-Click HERE for a step by step description.
+How can you make regular charcoal?
+That is a much more simple procedure.
+Click HERE to watch a step by step video.